zenstackhq/zenstack-docs/docs/the-complete-guide/part1/2-zmodel.md

 #### A Better Plugin System

 Prisma allows you to write custom generators.
-However, the generator development API is not documented and not easy to understand and use.
-ZenStack provides a plugin system that allows you to generate custom artifacts with a simple API and object model.
+However, the generator development API is undocumented and difficult to understand.
+ZenStack provides a plugin system that enables you to generate custom artifacts with a simple API and object model.
 In fact, almost all the features of ZenStack itself are implemented as plugins.

 ### ZModel Structure